Frequently Asked Questions about this course

 My experience is that this will take you 3-4 hours to finish properly.
 In addition, for each chapter (usually one chapter every two weeks, but with some short chapters, we will do one per week), you will need to finish

 Lab work will involve another 1-2 hours per week of your time, depending on what equipment you need to build or collect, in order to complete 12 required labs for the Core Corse.
 You will need to prepare a lab proposal, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.
 For more on lab expectatations, see the Labs page.

-So each week, you should plan to spend 4 hours in class, 4-6 hours in preparation, 1 hour in review and testing, and 2 hours in lab execution or reporting, or about 12 hours a week.
+So each week, you should plan to spend 3 hours in class, 5 hours in preparation, 1 hour in review and testing, and 1 hours in lab execution or reporting, or about 10 hours a week.
 A normal high school course requires a minimum of 4 hours of class time, 1-2 hours of lab time, and 4 hours of homework.
-This course is intended to be a college-level introduction to physics, so it requires more effort on your part.